Sunday AM Forecast: Another Extremely Hot Forecast - Storms Possible Today

 ***Storms will be possible today***

 Today & Tonight: It will be another rinse and repeat scenario with the dangerous heat, as high temperatures will once again run into the upper 90s, and coupled with the humidity will cause feels-like temperatures to reach above 107 degrees and possibly over 113 degrees.
-Rain chances stand around 20% today, but remember that is an areal coverage percentage that has nothing to do with how hard it rains or the severity of the storms.
+Rain chances stand around 40% today, but remember that is an areal coverage percentage that has nothing to do with intensity of the rain or the severity of the storms.
 We are also in the Marginal to Slight Risk Category for the development of severe storms again today, and we could experience storms that form on the old boundary left behind from yesterday's activity, so do not count out another rogue thunderstorm that could potentially turn ugly.
 Overnight conditions will be warm and humid, but it is unlikely that there will be a storm that will cool us down in the middle of the afternoon

 An *EXCESSIVE HEAT WARNING* will once again remain in effect across southeast Louisiana on Sunday.
 This means heat index values could go over 113 degrees again today.
 Hot temperatures and high humidity combined may cause heat illnesses to occur.